 Several all-purpose fruit sprays are on the market for homeowner use.
-These materials contain an insecticide and fungicide that will control most insects and diseases seen in a home orchard fruit tree situation.
+These materials contain insecticides and a fungicide, which will control most insects and diseases seen in a home orchard fruit tree situation.
+See Table 1 for examples of brands and products.
 As with any pesticide, read and follow all label directions and precautions.

 Aside from pesticides, homeowners can follow such cultural practices as proper sanitation to reduce insect pests significantly.
 Sanitation includes quickly removing and destroying dead, diseased and damaged wood and fruit.
 The leaves, wood and fruit often provide pests with places to complete their development or to survive the winter.

 Although adequate insect control on peaches usually requires spraying trees, these sprays need to be timed accurately to be effective.
 Knowledge of the insect pests and their life cycles aids in identification as well as the early diagnosis of a developing pest problem.